Lawsuit settlement changes Maryland parole system for those sentenced to life as juveniles

 The settlement requires the parole commission and prison staff to make recommendations about whether a person should be released, practices that advocates for change in the system say stalled over the past decades.
 It also removes a regulation that banned lifers from getting transferred to detention facilities below medium-security to allow them the opportunity to gradually readjust to society.

 The 2016 lawsuit also targeted the role of the governor in the parole system.
-Maryland is only one of three states that gives the governor, not the parole board, the final word to accept or reject parole applications.
+Maryland is one of only three states that gives the governor, not the parole board, the final word to accept or reject parole applications.

 The settlement stopped short of removing the governor’s control over parole decisions, but a bill to restore the final parole decision to the parole commission passed the House with a veto-proof majority last month.
 The Senate Judicial Proceedings Committee will vote on the legislation Thursday.

-The office of Hogan and the Maryland Department of Corrections did not respond to a request for comment.
+Hogan’s office and the Maryland Department of Corrections did not respond to a request for comment.

 Gov. Larry Hogan granted parole to people sentenced as teenagers, rekindling calls for parole reform